glaucidium (little owl) gnoma (dwarf, pygmy)

 Palmer Lake, Colorado — Pike-San Isabel National Forest — Ice Cave Creek Trail

 Not a woodpecker.
 The owl was perched on a horizontal branch about five inches from the trunk, facing me.
 It was just above my eye-level about 45 feet away.
-Nate came up and I pointed out the owl.
+My friend came up and I pointed out the owl.
 For the next 20 minutes we watched it and tried to get photos and videos.
 Neither of us had cameras, so all that follows was taken by holding our phones up to our binoculars.

 The owl didn’t do much.
 When it wasn’t staring back at us, it was swiveling its head from side to side.
 We saw it throw up a pellet at one point.
 For a minute or so, it fluffed up its feathers and then preened under a wing.

 It was tiny, about the size of a bluebird.
 It was brown and white, with white spots on its brown chest and brown streaks on its white belly.
 It’s eyes were yellow.
 It had prominent white eyebrows which gave it an angry look.
 We could see a couple of yellow toes, which were huge for a bird that size.
 Its long, thin tail was dark with thin white stripes.